geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 Using a fixed time step makes the formulas easier to understand for this article.

-In real simulations or game engines, you usually don’t assume a constant value.
-Instead, you take the actual delta time from the game loop, so that the motion stays consistent even if the frame rate changes.
+> **Note**: In real simulations or game engines, you usually don’t assume a constant time value.
+Instead, you take the actual delta time from the game loop, so that the motion stays consistent even if the frame rate changes. **More on that later**.

 But for the sake of clarity in this chapter:
 We assume that every update happens exactly every **16 ms**.